duytintruong/func_pro/README.md

 ```

 ### Unpacking a dictionary of arguments
-You can also pass a dictionary of arguments and unpack them while passing to a `func_pipe` object by using the operator `>>`.
+You can also pass a dictionary of arguments and unpack them when passing to a `func_pipe` object by using the operator `>>`.
 For example:

 ```python
 from func_prog.pipe import func_pipe